also/soundtouch-as3/README.markdown

 Roadmap
 =======

-The original C++ library includes several features that have not yet been implemented in ActionScript.
-These include:
+The original C++ library includes several features that have not yet been implemented in ActionScript, including a FIR filter, which can be used to prevent aliasing during rate transposition.

- * A SoundSouch class, which greatly simplifies the use of the rate transposer and time-domain stretch filter.
- * A FIR filter, which can be used to prevent aliasing during rate transposition.

 License
 =======